-The Bible doesn’t teach about mutual submission among the persons of the Godhead.
-While Scripture describes the Father and Son as equal (John 1:1–3; Phil.
-2:5–8; Col. 2:9), the submission of the Son to the Father is clearly taught.
+Among the three members of the Godhead, while Scripture describes the Father and Son as equal (John 1:1–3; Philippians 2:5–8; Colossian 2:9), the submission of the Son to the Father is clearly taught.
 Paul wrote, “But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God” (1 Corinthians 11:3).

 The relationship of the Holy Spirit to Christ is another proof of the order within the persons of the Godhead.
 While the Son is subject to the Father, the Spirit is subject to the Son.
 Just as the Father sends the Son into the world (John 3:16, 17; 17:18), so the Son sends the Spirit into the world from the Father (John 14:26; 15:26).
 The Spirit “shall not speak of Himself ” but of Christ (John 16:13).
 And just as the Son’s incarnation reveals the glory of the Father (John 14:9; 17:4), so, the Spirit reveals the glory of the Son (John 15:26; 16:14).